boldbi/boldbi-kubernetes/docs/amazon-eks.md

 kubectl apply -f service.yaml
 ```

-24. Now wait for some time to deploy the Bold BI On-Premise application in your Amazon EKS cluster.
+24. Now wait for some time till the Bold BI On-Premise application deployed to your Amazon EKS cluster.

 25. Use the following command to get the pods’ status,